You probably spend a lot of time thinking about customers’ path to purchase. In this chapter we are going to look

 Starbucks' mission is "to inspire the human spirit."
 But Starbucks isn't the only one working on this purpose.
 Oprah Winfrey's Purpose WITH is for everyone to feel they have value and purpose.

 Same mountain, different paths.
 For Oprah, her path goes back to a childhood desire to be a teacher.
 For Starbucks, the path began when founder Howard Schulz visited Europe in 1983 and realized everywhere he went, people came together over a beverage for coffee and community.

 Exercise: Path to Purpose

 Fundamentally, a path to purpose is a point of view about how the shared purpose can be achieved.

 Step 1: Try completing the following sentence

-“There are many ways to poster [Shared Purpose].
+“There are many ways to foster [Shared Purpose].
 Our way is to [Path to Purpose]”.

 Starbucks' mission statement says: "To inspire the human spirit—one cup, one person, one neighborhood at a time."
 Their path to inspiring the human spirit is through coffee, community and connection.

 For Oprah, it's a similar purpose but a different path.
 Oprah has said her Path to Purpose is "to inspire my students to be more than they thought they could be."